Andrei Yurkin: Release

 In April 2009, Yurkin was released and returned to Staroe Kachaevo, where his father and sister still lived.
 As a felon, he was registered with the local police department's migration service, which was headed by his classmate Ivan Bochkarev.
-Since his release, Yurkin has led a very secluded life and has avoided publicity, but reportedly has not shown any aggressive behavior towards others.
+Since his release, Yurkin has led a very secluded life and has avoided publicity, but reportedly has not shown any aggressive behaviour towards others.

 After having his passport renewed, Yurkin left Mordovia and moved to the Moscow Oblast, where he found a place to live and started work as a private taxi driver.
 In subsequent years, he moved to Saint Petersburg, where he makes his living as a trucker, but since 2015, it has been reported that he has returned to Mordovia.: According to the representatives of the Bolsheignatovsky District Administration, Yurkin annually visits his sister and other relatives in Staroe Kachaevo and stays for several weeks, but ever since his release, he has not committed any crimes and is considered rehabilitated.